These functions are available in Workflow Engine ≥ 4.0

 Annotations are a set of records, a key (or name) - a value you can add to your Activities and Transitions in the designer.
-Annotations could be called "Activity and Transitions Custom Parameters" or "Activity and Transitions additional attributes", but we have chosen the term "Annotations", it is unambiguous and does not overlap with other WFE functions.
+Annotations could be called "Activity and Transitions Custom Parameters" or "Activity and Transitions additional attributes", but we have chosen the term "Annotations", it is unambiguous and does not overlap with other Workflow Engine functions.
 The most essential information you need to know about annotations is the following:

 It is very easy to read annotation value from code (it can be your Actions Code or any other server code).
-If you read annotations values from Actions, there is always a reference to the current ProcessInstance
+If you read

-.
-Use the following code tp get annotations values as string:
+get annotations values as string:

 var processScheme = processInstance.ProcessScheme;